 Variable heat flux values can be specified with the use of the formula or table inputs for the reference temperature and/or the heat transfer coefficient.
 The allowed functions are:

 Coordinate-dependent: The parameters vary with respect to the position in space (variables X, Y, Z).
-This is useful to apply known heat transfer gradients on the boundary faces.
+This is useful for applying known heat transfer gradients on the boundary faces.
+If the heat flux only depends on 1 variable, both the formula and table input can be used.
+For 2 or 3 coordinate dependency, only the definition by a formula is allowed.

 Figure 2: Temperature contour plot of an LED pack heat sink subjected to convective heat flux (see validation case below).